 In my opinion, Beneath the Willow achieves this goal.
 Murphy had me invested emotionally in the lives of his characters and hopeful for their future after the opening scene of domestic violence and the pain and sorrow of war.

 It is an outstanding debut novel and one which I highly recommend.

 © 2019 Robert Fairhead

-NB.
-This book review was originally published by Writing NSW (April 17, 2019).
-You might also like to read my blogpost on my grandfather who fought on the Western Front in World War 1, Memories of my Pop.
+N.B.
+This book review was first published by Writing NSW (April 17, 2019).
+You might also like to read a blog post on my grandfather, who fought on the Western Front in World War 1, Memories of my Pop.